How do you know that you have hypothalamic amenorrhea and that this is really the reason for why your period is missing?

 - Where the heck did my libido go?

 If you answered YES to first three or four questions and your period is missing, then chances that you have hypothalamic amenorrhea are pretty good.
-And if you answered YES to these four, you very likely answered YES to most of the other ones anyway.
+And if you answered YES to the first four ones, you very likely answered YES to most of the other ones anyway.

 What Can You Do About It?